 With the decline of print journalism and movie review TV shows having all but disappeared (and replaced by "hype-shows"), online reviewing has exploded with both professionals from the remaining print publications' websites and exclusive website and amateurs.
 Furthermore, ways have been found to make their influence more organized as a whole with the rise of aggregate review sites like Rotten Tomatoes and Metacritic providing scores that now have the influence that "Two Thumbs Up" used to have.
 The studios tend to have a love-hate relationship with the former.
 Some studios have blamed them sometimes for box office flops if the film in question got a low score.
 However, it is common to see a film's score as part of its marketing if the film got a high score.

-By February-March 2020, another blow, which could become more significant depending how long the situation lasts, came in the form of the COVID-19/coronavirus pandemic, with many countries encouraging their citizenry to avoid large crowds to avoid being infected.
+By February-March 2020, another blow, which could become more significant depending how long the situation lasts, came in the form of the COVID-19 Pandemic, with many countries encouraging their citizenry to avoid large crowds to avoid being infected.
 Movie theater chains took measures to ensure social distancing between filmgoers, initially reducing the number of available seats as much as by 50% (unlike live theater and concerts, movie theaters were not liable to bans on events hosting over 500 people as most movie screens seat less than 150 people) but eventually enacted temporary closings en masse upon advice to avoid social gatherings or legal bans over it as well as national lock-downs in various countries.

-In addition to the already dismal box office numbers from before the health emergency plummeting by the middle of March, movie production and distribution practically ground to a halt, with many high-profile films delaying their releases as much as by a year, meaning billions of dollars lost on advertising.
+In addition to the already dismal box office numbers from before the health emergency plummeting by the middle of March, movie production and distribution practically ground to a halt, with many high-profile films delaying their releases as much as by a year or two, meaning billions of dollars lost on advertising.
 With people turning to streaming services and potentially becoming scared of being among crowds, there are serious concerns that going to the movies will become extinct.
-In response, Universal announced that it would temporarily abandon the 90-day "theatrical window" (The period of time when movie theaters have exclusive access to new theatrical films), its films currently in theaters, The Hunt (2020), The Invisible Man (2020) and Emma. being released on certain on-demand video platforms on March 20, 2020, months ahead of schedule.
+In response, Universal announced that it would temporarily abandon the 90-day "theatrical window" (the period of time when movie theaters have exclusive access to new theatrical films), its films currently in theaters, The Hunt (2020), The Invisible Man (2020) and Emma.
+(2020) being released on certain on-demand video platforms on March 20, 2020, months ahead of schedule.

-The studio also scheduled a simultaneous theatrical and on-demand release of the much-hyped Dreamworks Animation feature film, Trolls: World Tour, which proved a success with a 200 million+ haul that Universal doesn't have to share with online retailers to the same percentage that it would have had to do with the theatrical chains.
+The studio also scheduled a simultaneous theatrical and on-demand release of the much-hyped Dreamworks Animation feature film, Trolls World Tour, which proved a success with a 200 million+ haul that Universal doesn't have to share with online retailers to the same percentage that it would have had to do with the theatrical chains.
 The theatrical chains, took umbridge with that business move, especially when Universal forwent the opportunity to be diplomatic about it as an experiment for families looking for new entertainment during a trying time and announced more films would be similarly distributed in the future.
 As such, the major theatrical chain, AMC, announced that it would no longer exhibit Universal in its theatres, but few seriously expected that boycott to last considering that would mean forgoing the upcoming major blockbuster films of series like The Fast and the Furious and James Bond when the theatre chains need all the major content they can get to attempt to regain their patrons.

 Key filmmakers of this era include: